The Importance of Moral Courage

 Colonel Patrick Sweeney, Ph.D.

-ExpertiseLeader and leadership development, trust, building and leading high performing teams, leading organizational change, leadership in dangerous contexts, and behavioral ethics ExperienceDr.
+ExpertiseLeader and leadership development, trust, building and leading high performing teams, leading organizational change, leadership in dangerous contexts, behavioral ethics, leadership coaching ExperienceDr.
 Patrick Sweeney is an experienced senior leader-practitioner and scholar whose research interests focus on character and identity development, trust, and building teams.
-He is a Professor of the...
-Read More +
+He is a Professor of...
+Read More +"Your legacy is the people you develop.
+Have you developed the future?"

 Colonel Patrick Sweeney, Ph.D.